Find the Best Window and Door Companies

 - Energy performance ratings are a great way to find out more about a window’s level of energy efficiency.
 The National Fenestration Rating Council uses a variety of factors to determine a window’s rating, from how well a window retains and resists heat to how it transmits light.
 Usually, this information can be found on a sticker attached to the window or even online.

 - Exterior storm windows and hurricane windows are designed to enhance the energy efficiency of existing windows while also withstanding damage during harsh weather conditions.

 - Special glass: Storm windows use extra-strength glass to reduce the risk of breakage during a violent storm.
 The window frames are typically made of aluminum, vinyl or fiberglass.

-- Multiple tracks: These windows have multiple tracks and layers so that glass is reinforced, and owners can open different parts of the window, adding greater flexibility.
+- Multiple tracks: These windows have multiple tracks and layers so the glass is reinforced and you can open different parts of the window, adding greater flexibility.

-- Built-in screens: Most storm windows have built-in screens that prevent insects and debris from entering the home when the window is open.
+- Built-in screens: Most storm windows and hurricane windows have built-in screens that prevent insects and debris from entering the home when the window is open.

 - Laminated glass: Laminated glass has a layer of plastic in between the glass panes, which helps block out noise.
 This type of window is also known as a soundproof window.